russross/blackfriday/CONVERSION_RFC7328.md

 # Converting From RFC 7328 Syntax

-Mmark can not directly parse a RFC 7328 style document, but pandoc can, and pandoc can output a document that *can* be parsed by mmark.
+Mmark can not directly parse an RFC 7328 style document, but pandoc can, and pandoc can output a document that *can* be parsed by mmark.

-The following (long) commandline allows pandoc to parse the document and output something mmark can grok (main use here is to convert table to the mmark table format):
+The following (long-ish) commandline allows pandoc to parse the document and output something mmark can grok (main use here is to convert tables to the mmark table format):

     cat YOURFILE.md | \